evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 I really like listening to an audio book/podcast/music and walking around the city with no purpose.

 When I walk  very interesting things start happening.
 The audiobook's narrative gets imprinted in my head along with the memories of the places I walked in.
-Later when I recall a part of the audiobook it always brings memories of the streets, houses and parks.
+Later when I recall a part of the audiobook it always brings pictures of the streets, houses and parks.
 I am not sure if it's the same for other people, but it appears that my brain stores visual and audio memories together.
 And I can later retrieve one by recalling the other.

 My Walk to Circle iOS app makes the journeys more interesting.
 The game has three stages.